binaryfever/WNM617/Week One/Agenda.md

 -	Native, Hybrid, and Mobile Web apps

 ####In Class Group Challenge - Our Team
+Imagine you work at a brand new start up and are building your "Team" page.
+The page can contain information such as pictures of your team, short bios (3 or less sentences), what it is like to work at this startup, etc...

 You will work in groups to complete this in class challenge.
-You must work on this during class but it will not be rurned in.
-They do count towards your participation grade.
+You must work on this during class but it will not be turned in.
+It does count towards your participation grade.

-The group challenge is to create a basic, 4 or less, page website.
+The group challenge is to create a basic, 2 or less, page website.
 It doesn't need to be fancy.
 It should have the following items:

 1. Navigation
 2. Header
-3. At least 1 images
+3. At least 1 image
 4. At least two paragraphs
 5. Footer
 6. Basic CSS Styling (keep it simple)